qmhc/vite-plugin-dts/README.md

   // Whether generate types entry file
   // When true will from package.json types field if exists or `${outputDir}/index.d.ts`
+  // Force true when `rollupTypes` is effective
   // Default: false
   insertTypesEntry?: boolean

+  // Set to rollup declaration files after emit
+  // Power by `@microsoft/api-extractor`, it will start a new program which takes some time
+  // Default: false
+  rollupTypes?: boolean

   // Whether copy .d.ts source files into outputDir
   // Default: true